“I do not know when I became a lover of history”. – In Search of God and Guinness, by Stephen Mansfield.

 So the long view is not just helpful but necessary to informing the life we are now living, whatever that may be.
 Being a lover of history;

 – inspires you to give to something bigger and longer lasting than the length of your days, at the same time making your own way more sure, more steady, more focused.

 Lover of Living Today

 Being a lover of history does not mean you abandon today.
 On the contrary, it will enhance your today.
-Nor does it require you abandon all that technological advancement offers.
-The vision for our home is to retain all of its depth, beauty and character but adding to it all the things that make life more efficient and yes, comfortable in today’s world.
+Nor does it require you to abandon all that technological advancement offers.
+The vision for our home is to retain all of its depth, beauty, and character but adding to it all the things that make life more efficient and yes, comfortable in today’s world.
 In other words, building wisely on what has gone before.

 The stuff your own Stonebridge is made up of is much the same, building wisely on the stones left by the past.
 Discovering what and who went before.

 Seeing clearly that which has influenced who you are today, will add depth to your life’s journey.
 It will broaden your horizons and view-shed as you walk along your personal Stonebridge.
-You too are making history that someone, down the road may discover and love.
+You too are making history that someone, down the road, may discover and love.

 Look around and think about where you are.
 What are you standing on that you simply inherited?
 Take an inventory.
 That is a start.